November 2015: Olympic.ca is exploring the evolution of sport – more stories.

-While the athleticism level in synchro is on the rise, the artistic elements are still very much present.
-Makeup has been part of the sport for many years now and with new day-long waterproof products (that can only be removed using special soap), it is no longer a source of concern for athletes.
+While the athleticism level in synchro is on the rise, the artistic elements are still at the forefront of the sport.
+Makeup has been part of synchronized swimming for many years now and with new day-long waterproof products that can only be removed using special soap, it is no longer a source of concern for athletes.

 It may not seem like a big deal, but advancements in makeup technology have allowed synchro swimmers to focus strictly on performance, having to sit in the makeup chair only once a day compared to the multiple touch-up sessions that might have been required in the past, taking time away from training and mental preparation.